 I’ve been trying to work on the playroom lately.
 Which probably isn’t the best idea because the builder still needs to complete work in the playroom.
 Since adding the new I-beam and removing the incorrectly placed I-beam, the floor has settled some, and now there’s a large gap between the baseboards and the flooring and there are floor pops where the walls meet the flooring.
 But I’m getting tired of looking at an unfinished room every day so I pulled the trigger on the most recent addition– a playroom rug.

-The thought (and hope) is Owen will play in there more often with a cushiony surface, rather than dragging all of his toys into the living room area.
+The thought (and hope) is Owen will play in there more often with a cushiony surface, rather than dragging all of his toys, via his striped bins, into the living room area.
 Because lord knows Brad and I are tired of tripping over trucks and stepping on Duplos.

 I had been looking for a rug for months, but I could never decide on anything.
 Shocker.
 Until I saw the pink version of the rug while scrolling Instagram one night, Googled the description of the rug, and saw that it came in a really pretty light blue.
 Honestly, I would’ve preferred the pink, but I don’t think the rest of my family members would’ve gotten on board with that.

 I scored the 9′ x 12′ rug when it was 30% off, which amounted to saving $123.
 I think it looks like a Pottery Barn rug, especially in person.

 The rug is playful enough for playroom, but not too childish, which is helpful with our open floor plan.
 I love the raised white dots that create the diamond pattern.

 The rug has a pretty good pile– around 3/4″, so it’s pretty soft.
 I added a non-slip area rug pad to make sure it’d stay in place and to add a little extra cushion.